tad-lispy/ecosystem-simulation/README.md

 > I think it's easiest to explain by showing an example.
 It is written with an Elm beginner (maybe even a non-programmer).
 If you would rather jump straight into API docs then head to the package page (TODO: not there yet, sorry).

+> Note: The API present below is not ready yet.
+Its a vision of how things will work in the future.
+To see how it works now see the `src/Demo.elm` file.

 Let's build a simple simulations.
 Start by [installing Elm](https://guide.elm-lang.org/install.html) and setting up a project:

 ```sh